AVSystem/developer-zone/docs/User_Guide/Monitoring_and_Reporting/Reporting.md

     * :clock5: - a generation process is not finished yet
     * :warning: - there were some problems with the report generation

-3. Configuration - you can read more about a configuration in the [Reporting Configuration Details](#reporting-configuration-details) section.
+3. Configuration - you can read more about a configuration in the [Reporting configuration details](#reporting-configuration-details) section.
 4. Buttons:
     * **Delete** - use it to delete a report.